Crafting a meaningful financial plan is more difficult than many realize, and adhering to that plan is even more challenging.

 Central to any financial plan is the investment strategy.
 At the heart of our investment philosophy is Modern Portfolio Theory which attempts to maximize the portfolio return for a given amount of risk.
 We accomplish this by utilizing asset allocation to determine the efficient portfolio and then customize each client's portfolio given their own level of risk tolerance and risk capacity.

-Research has proven time and again that asset allocation is by far the primary determinant of total return.
+Research has stated that asset allocation is by far the primary determinant of total return.
 Each portfolio is monitored and re-balanced continuously to maintain that optimal asset allocation.
-This disciplined approach has repeatedly been proven to achieve optimal investment returns over time.

 4. Tax Management